SMAC-Group/course_intro_statistics/chapters/chapter2.md

 Tmax_non_obese = codex$tmax[codex$obese == 0]
 ```

-Based on this group, perform a statistical analysis to assess the validity of the previously mentioned claims.
+Based on these groups, please perform a statistical analysis to assess the validity of the previously mentioned claims.

 **Question III:** Finally, we consider the variable `auc` (in ng.h/ml) which corresponds to the integral (from 0 to 8 hours) of a curve that describes the variation of the drug concentration as a function of time.
 Similarly, we wish to examine the following claims:

 1. Can we conclude that the mean of the variable `auc` is lower in the group men than in the group women?
 2. Can we conclude that the mean of the variable `auc` is lower in the group obese than in the group non-obese?

-Perform a statistical analysis to assess the validity of the previously mentioned claims.
+Please perform a statistical analysis to assess the validity of the previously mentioned claims.

 </exercise>